isc-projects/kea/doc/sphinx/arm/hooks.rst

 find useful.
 Those with no need for specific functions can simply choose not to load the libraries.

-Hooks libraries are loaded by individual Kea processes, not by Kea as a whole.
+Hook libraries are loaded by individual Kea processes, not by Kea as a whole.
 This means, among other things, that it is possible to associate one set of libraries with the DHCP4 server and a different set with the DHCP6 server.

-Another point to note is that it is possible for a process to load multiple libraries.
-When processing reaches a hook point, Kea calls the hooks library functions attached to it.
+It is also possible for a process to load multiple libraries.
+When processing reaches a hook point, Kea calls the hook library functions attached to it.
 If multiple libraries have attached a function to a given hook point, Kea calls all of them, in the order in which the libraries are specified in the configuration file.
 The order may be important; consult the documentation of the libraries